steadybit/extension-kubernetes/extadvice/horizontal_pod_autoscaler/implemented.md

-The service ${target.steadybit.label} is scaled by a horizontal pod autoscaler, so it will dynamically start and stop pods.
+The Kubernetes workload resource ${target.steadybit.label} is scaled by a horizontal pod autoscaler, so it will dynamically start and stop pods.